lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 This is similar to calling `addEventListener('click', this.clickHandler)` on the button element.

-The event listener can be either a plain function, or an object with a `handleEvent` method——the same as the `listener` argument to the standard [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method.
+The event listener can be either a plain function, or an object with a `handleEvent` method — the same as the `listener` argument to the standard [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method.

 In a Lit component, the event listener is automatically bound to the component, so you can use the `this` value inside the handler to refer to the component instance.

-For more information about component events, see [Events](/guide/components/events).

 ```js
 clickHandler() {
   this.clickCount++;
 }
 ```

+For more information about component events, see [Events](/guide/components/events).

 ## Element expressions {#element-expressions}